A Pro's Guide To Finding Your Signature Nail Shape

-Legit question: Would Cardi B be Cardi B without her ultra-long, ultra-bedazzled stiletto nails?
+Genuine question: Would Cardi B be Cardi B without her ultra-long, ultra-bedazzled stiletto nails?
 Or, how would Kylie Jenner's vibe shift if extended, square-tipped manicures weren't a part of her beauty equation?
-Take away this key component of Cardi or Kylie's swag and you've taken away a crucial part of the persona.
+Take away this key component of their swag and you've taken away a crucial part of the persona.

 So what's your signature nail profile?
 If you haven't landed on one that feels comfortable and reflects the attitude you love to project, then settle in.
 Betina Goldstein, a pro manicurist responsible for some of the raddest looks on Instagram, shares her best tips for sorting out which nail shape may be right for you, ahead.